dmalawey/blog/README.md

 # January 2024

+## 01.29  If there's a God and he's Good

+Today a trail of thoughts brought me to a comical idea and I think it contains a lesson so I'm sharing it here.

+Here's a thought exercise that can help you through one of society's Big Doubts.
+If there is a God and he is 100% Good, how could he possibly allow for so many bad things to happen, and for bad people to be all around us?
+Call to mind your favorite movie of all time, by your favorite director of all time.
+Hopefully you're intensely pleased by seeing the movie, even if it made you feel afraid or shocked or upset in some moments.
+Overall by your own judgement, it's a good one.
+Let's imagine that life is your movie.
+I'll use the Lion King for analogy just because it's quite famous.
+Now, think of the worst person or the worst mistake that was made in your movie.
+It hurt feelings, it caused suffering, etc.  Next, remove the villain or the bad stuff and think about the movie.
+Does the movie still have meaning?
+If we removed uncle Scar from the lion king, I don't think it would ever be very famous.
+In this new version, Mufasa doesn't die, no threat is overcome, etc.  Ok, so we probably can agree the whole story loses it's impact and the movie no longer ranks as a great movie.
+Perhaps you disagree, and you'd love the new version that has no evil.
+Well, you're not the author or the director are you?
+Imagine writing a letter to the director of the Lion King and requesting that the evil lions and harmful events are all removed.
+You can dispute the author, but it would be nothing more than a display of arrogance and lack of insight.
+If you think the writer added the villains on accident then WOW that would leave huge room for improvement and you'd be the famous writer or the famous director, wouldn't you?
+How many books of Harry Potter would sell without Captain Snape?
+It's laughable to imagine.
+And nobody ever made an impactful story without suffering.
+Without loss there is no recovery, without a battle there is no victor, etc.  If you could imagine life is just one big story, the story without conflict makes very little sense.
+And even if it makes perfect sense to you, then feel free to dispute someone about it.
+Each evil contains a lesson, a bystander who grows, a wrong made right, and it is the change which is so much more important than the event.
+The blot of black ink cannot exist without a white canvas to put it on.

 ## 01.25 How to Help Society

 *How to lend a hand to the lower classes of society* - A brief guide.